mjhoffm2/ReactTrainingTutorial/Part-7-%2D-Database-Integration-and-Entity-Framework-Core.md

 }
 ```

+In the above example controller class below, we create two endpoints.
+The first endpoint, `GET /api/channels`, doesn't take any arguments and returns the list of channels from the channel manager service we made.
+The second endpoint, `POST /api/channels`, requires a JSON body which matches the fields on a Channel.
+Only the `displayName` field is required.
+We use annotations such as `[FromBody]` and `[HttpGet]` to configure how our controller methods are accessed and how requests should be interpreted.

 Controllers do not need to by registered in the `ConfigureServices` method in the `Startup` class, so we are done.

 ## Test it out

+At this point, we can go ahead and run our server to test our our api endpoints.
+You can test out these endpoints using a tool like postman, or you can just run some javascript in the browser window that appears when you run the debugger.
+The below snippet of javascript code will create a channel called "the cool kids club".

 ```js
 var data = JSON.stringify({